UCObservatories/lick_searchable_archive/doc/developer/deployment.rst

 1. Install SSL certs

     The ansible installation epects SSL certs to already be installed on the archive webserver.
-Install the certs into /etc/ssl/certs/ and the private key into /etc/ssl/private/.
-The actual name of the certs do not matter as long as the Ansible :ref:`host variables <host_vars>` are pointed to these files.
+Install the certs into ``/etc/ssl/certs/`` and the private key into ``/etc/ssl/private/``.
+The actual name of the certs do not matter as they match the Ansible :ref:`host variables <host_vars>`.

     If the SSL certs do not appear to be working, it may be neccessary to open the certs file and manually reverse the order of certs within the file.